scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 The users can directly include `LayoutBuilder.h` in their compilation, rather than linking against platform-specific libraries or worrying about native dependencies.
 This makes the integration of Awkward Arrays into other projects easier and more portable.

-The code is minimal, it does not include all of the code needed to use Awkward Arrays in Python, nor does it have helper methods to pass the data through pybind11, so that different projects can use different binding generators.
+The code is minimal; it does not include all of the code needed to use Awkward Arrays in Python, nor does it have helper methods to pass the data through pybind11, so that different projects can use different binding generators.
 The C++ users can use it to make arrays and then copy them to Python without any specialised data types - only raw buffers, strings, and integers.

 How to use Layout Builders?
 -----------------------------

-The following cpp-headers which reside in this [directory](https://github.com/scikit-hep/awkward/tree/main/src/awkward/_v2/cpp-headers/awkward) are needed to use Layout Builders and can be included in an external project as a git submodule.
+The following cpp-headers which reside in this [directory](https://github.com/scikit-hep/awkward/tree/main/src/awkward/cpp-headers/awkward) are needed to use Layout Builders and can be included in an external project as a git submodule.

 1. BuilderOptions.h
 2. GrowableBuffer.h